ramses0/qb/README.md

 	~/bin/qq-foo

 	$ ~/bin/qq-foo
-	These commands are related to "foo" operationts bar ~/bin/bar
+	These commands are related to "foo" operations bar ~/bin/bar
 	baz ~/bin/baz

 	$ qq
-	Commands available
+	Global commands
-	  foo - These commands are related to "foo" operationts qq - commands related to qq itself
+	  foo - These commands are related to "foo" operations qq - commands related to qq itself

 	$ qq foo
-	Commands available
+	Global commands
 	  bar - This is the bar command
-	  baz - These commands are related to "foo" operationts
+	  baz - These commands are related to "foo" operations

 	$ ~/bin/baz --help
 	This is the baz command
 	  --help         print this text
-	  --make-money  literally prints money
+	  --print-money  literally prints money

-	$ qq foo bar
+	$ qq foo baz
-	Error: need to pass --make-money option to make money
+	Error: need to pass --print-money option to print money
-	$ qq foo bar --make-money
+	$ qq foo bar --print-money
 	money money money!
 ```